 We’ll also cover a six-step guide to creating process maps and how ClickUp, a project management platform, can help you create one.

-What are Process Map Symbols?
+What Are Process Map Symbols?

-Process map symbols are visual elements used to represent different steps, operations, and decisions within a process.
+Process map symbols are visual elements used to represent the different steps, operations, and decisions within a process.
 They help illustrate how a process flows from start to finish.

 Common Symbols Used in Process Mapping